Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns functional consequence (disability) data for an Orphanet disorder, specifying 'ability categories affected and severity grades.'
-This is a specific verb+resource that distinguishes it from siblings like get_disease_phenotypes or get_disease_classification.
+The description clearly states the tool returns functional consequence data for an Orphanet disorder, specifying both the resource (disability data) and action (return ability categories and severity grades).
+It distinguishes from siblings by focusing on disability, which is unique among the get_disease_* tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.